johanndominicthomas/Real-time-NIDS-using-Machine-Learning/README.md

 #Real-Time-Network-Intrusion-Detection-System-Using-Machine-Learning

--This project uses a self trained XgBoost Classifier model to detect anomalies in real time network traffic.
+-  This project uses a self trained XgBoost Classifier model to detect anomalies in real time network traffic.
--The model was trained using the CICIDS2017 Dataset.
+-  The model was trained using the CICIDS2017 Dataset.
--Scapy is used to capture real time packets which is aggregated into a flow which is passed to the XgBoost Model.
+-  Scapy is used to capture real time packets which is aggregated into a flow which is passed to the XgBoost Model.
--If Anomalies are detected, then they are displayed on the dashboard.
+-  If Anomalies are detected, then they are displayed on the dashboard.

 To set up the project, follow the below steps:
-1)Clone the git repository:
+1) Clone the git repository:
--If git and pip are'nt installed ,Install them.
+-  If git and pip are'nt installed ,Install them.
--After that open a terminal or command prompt and enter the following command:
+-  After that open a terminal or command prompt and enter the following command:
 ```
 git clone https://github.com/johanndominicthomas/Real-time-NIDS-using-Machine-Learning.git
 ```
--cd into your cloned repo:
+-  cd into your cloned repo:
 ```
 cd Real-time-NIDS-using-Machine-Learning/
 ```

-2)Installing the requirements:
+2) Installing the requirements:
--Create a virtual environment:
+-  Create a virtual environment:
 ```
 python -m venv venv
 ```

--Activate the virtual environment:
+-  Activate the virtual environment:
  On Windows:
 ```
 venv\Scripts\activate